 That is, except when the wind blows from the west.
 ‘There is no instrument guidance to the westerly runways 25L and 25R – it is a wholly visual approach,’ explains Hoey.
 ‘This means there is no data that can be entered into the flight management computer, so the aircraft must be flown manually using visual references – not always ideal given Alaska’s weather.’

 So Cathay Pacific started work on a computerised approach to satisfy the risk and environmental concerns.
 It had to mimic the performance of the aircraft in terms of turn radius and speed – in three dimensions – plus all the ground considerations.
-The process took a good year or so to refine, and the sim was the testbed for each iteration of the data before a real-world test.
+The process took a good year or so to refine, and the flight simulators were the testbed for each iteration of the data before a real-world test.

-Hoey is in the sim, putting the approach through its paces.
+Hoey is in the flight simulator, putting the approach through its paces.
 Every aspect from aircraft weight – we’re flying at 320 tonnes – to wind and weather can be controlled from the master panel.

 ‘Today is a lovely clear day – blue skies, which is what Anchorage can be like in summer,’ Hoey says.
 We’re waiting at the end of the runway to take off to a point some 5,000 feet above the icy waters of Cook Inlet, where air traffic control at Anchorage vectors aircraft to start their final approach.